The Monte San Martino Trust

 The Monte San Martino Trust was founded in 1989 by J. Keith Killby, a former prisoner of war in Italy, together with other veterans of the Second World War.
 The Trust awards English-language study bursaries to Italians, aged 18 to 25, in recognition of the courage and sacrifice of the Italian country people who rescued thousands of escaping Allied PoWs after the Armistice in 1943.
 The Trust is a registered charity, number 1113897, and is supported by PoWs, and the second and third generations of their families, many of whom research their ancestors’ stories and keep in touch with Italian families who gave refuge to the escapers.

 The Trust also supports Freedom Trail walks in Italy, the most recent of which took place in the Marche, eastern Italy, in September 2013 to commemorate the 70th anniversary of the Armistice.
 It was organised jointly with the WW2 Escape Lines Memorial Society.
+The second Tenna Valley Trail takes place from May 7th-12th 2014 (see News).
 The Trust’s trails all run along routes taken by escaping prisoners aiming to reach Allied armies in south Italy, or neutral Switzerland.

 The Trust holds an annual Fontanellato luncheon, named after the PoW camp near Parma from where 600 officers escaped.
 It issues an annual newsletter and its archive contains more than 300 books and manuscripts by those who were “on the run”.
 Keith Killby has received the awards of OBE and, from the Italian government, Cavaliere Ufficiale.
 Signor Antonio Millozzi, who has been the Trust’s organiser within Italy since MSMT was founded, was awarded an honorary MBE for services to charity in 2013.